 ABOUT THIS RECIPE

-- 1 tin of chickpeas (washed and drained)
+- 1 tin or jar of chickpeas (washed and drained)

 - 2 cloves fresh garlic